 The lecturers in this case were imposing a restricted style on this student which caused considerable grief.
 The Exclude file will assist students to comply with this style requirement which is the preferred Australian English spelling.

-The Exclude files have been tested for use on computers running Windows XP, Windows Vista, Windows 7, 8/8.1, 10 and Apple Mac computers.
+The Exclude files have been tested for use on computers running Windows XP, Windows Vista, Windows 7, 8/8.1, 10 and Apple macOS computers.
 The Exclude files have been tested with Microsoft Word 2003, Microsoft Office 2007, 2008, 2010, 2011, 2013 and 2016.
-The Exclude file does not work with Outlook on the Mac.
-Outlook on the Mac uses the system dictionary and not the dictionary provided by Microsoft.
+The Exclude file does not work with Outlook on the macOS.
+Outlook on macOS uses the system dictionary and not the dictionary provided by Microsoft.

 Copyright of the Exclude file